Net-2s/.github/profile/README.rst

 When declaring a record in XML:

-* Indent using four spaces
+* Indent using one tabulation
 * Place `id` attribute before `model`
 * For field declarations, the `name` attribute is first.
 Then place the `value` either in the `field` tag, either in the `eval` attribute, and finally other